incubyte/incubyte.github.io/content/blog/data-security.md

 +++

-Data security is when protective measures are put in place to keep unauthorized access out of computers, websites, and databases.
+Data security is when protective measures are put in place to keep unauthorsized access out of computers, websites, and databases.
 This process also provides a mechanism for protecting data from loss or corruption.

 There can be many ways in which a database's security can be breached.
 However, today I am going to be writing about one in particular - **SQL injection**.